dvdmtw98/blog/Post Vault/articles/2021-03-04-overthewire-bandit-level-5-level-6.md

 We have found the password for the next level !!

-Logout of current session and use password of user bandit6 to access next level
+Logout of the current session and use the password of user bandit6 to access the next level

 ```
 > ssh bandit6@bandit.labs.overthewire.org -p 2220